Solutions Search Results

 This tool provides an interactive and visual representation of possible approaches and decisions that will typically be encountered in upgrading/replacing a public outdoor lighting system.

 REACH is integrating passive house standards in affordable rental housing to address rising costs, with tenants benefiting from a nearly 90% energy reduction for heat usage and an overall energy use reduction of 60-70% compared to a LEED Certified building.

 This document provides guidance for implementing Solar PV in hospitals and other healthcare facilities.

 This report provides guidance for businesses considering implementing solar PV, as there are widespread geographic differences regarding utility incentive structures, utility policies, regulatory structures, and permitting requirements.

 This toolkit will help organizations capture cost savings by implementing SEP enterprise-wide, as well as to demonstrate strategic energy management through SEP as an effective ratepayer-funded program offering for industrial facilities.

-The Tower Companies is committed to being an environmental leader in the real estate industry and pursued its first solar photovoltaic (PV) installation on a large, class A office building in Washington, D.C.
+The Tower Companies is committed to being an environmental leader in the real estate industry and installed its first solar photovoltaic (PV) system on a large, class A office building in Washington, D.C.
 The solar installation contributed to the sustainability profile of the property, which was already certified LEED Gold.